blinkbitcoin/dev.blink.sv/docs/api/oauth2.md

 ## Getting started
 Before integrating with Blink OAuth2, it's crucial to have a foundational understanding of [OAuth 2.0](https://www.ory.sh/docs/oauth2-oidc/overview/oauth2-concepts) and [OpenID Connect (OIDC)](https://www.ory.sh/docs/oauth2-oidc/overview/oidc-concepts).
 These protocols facilitate secure authorization workflows between your application and Blink services, allowing for authenticated access to user-specific data and actions.
+The connecting applications are using the [OAuth2 authorization code flow](https://www.ory.sh/docs/oauth2-oidc/authorization-code-flow).

 ## Register your application
 To initiate the integration process, your application must be registered and approved by Blink's development team.
 This is a critical step to ensure secure and authorized access to Blink's API functionalities.